Petauri/.github/profile/README.md

 ## About

+An experience-led company specialising in the technical aspects of evidence-based medicine and health technology assessment.

+deltahat.com

+This organisation is where we store our code repositories.
+We create one respository per project and primarily code in R.

 ## Rules / good practice

 - "Pull" before starting work - people not pulling before they work can cause merge conflicts within a single branch.